rjmsun/elara/README.md

 # elara

-poker bot that tries to play human
+poker bot that tries to play humanly